Karry/hillshade-tile-server/README.md

 ### Web server

+ - it is required web server with PHP support (apache2 for example), memcached server with corresponding PHP module, python3 with gdal and Imaging (PIL) module...
- - copy this repository to web server root dir, rename `config.php.example` to `config.php` and setup paths for your server
+ - copy this repository to web server root dir, rename `config.php.example` to `config.php` and setup paths and other properties for your server
  - prepare script for cleanup tile cache and add it to system cron

 ```bash